paulc00/dtree_bias_var/README.md

 The bias, variance and overall accuracy is then plotted against tree depth.

-It's only running with best accuracy a little over 60% which isn't great.
+Accuracy on the small dataset provided is about 71% which seems fairly reasonable.
+The accuracy had been at a little over 60% before
+@surajrautela pointed out an error in the information gsin calculation.